 What is family violence?

-Definition of family violence in legislation
+Definition of family violence in the legislation

-‘Family violence’ is defined in section 5 of the Family Violence Protection Act 2008 (Vic) (‘FVP Act’).
+Under Victorian state law, ‘family violence’ is defined in section 5 of the Family Violence Protection Act 2008 (Vic) (‘FVP Act’).
 The FVP Act (ss 5–7) gives examples of the different forms of family violence.

 Child abuse is family violence